This factsheet will introduce you to the concept of “sham contracting” and explain the Fair Work Act’s prohibition on sham contracting.

 It can sometimes be very difficult to say whether someone is an employee or an independent contractor.

-- can assign or delegate (subcontract) the work to others outside the organisation
+- Can assign or delegate (sub-contract) their work to others outside the organisation;

-- are paid on a fixed price basis payable at the completion of the task
+- May be paid on a fixed price basis payable at the completion of the task;

-- may supply special equipment or tools to do the job
+- May supply their own special equipment or their own tools to do the job;

-- pay a significant proportion of the business expenses from their own income or are paid without income tax deducted
+- Pay a significant proportion of the business expenses from their own income or are paid without income tax deducted; and

 More information about the distinction between an independent contractor and an employee can be found on the Fair Work Ombudsman’s website here.